Keep animals safe around fireworks

 - Never let fireworks off close to animals.

 - Stay home with your pet – they will be less stressed with someone they trust close by.

 - Keep them indoors – they won’t see the flashes and the bangs will be muffled.
 Close doors and windows and draw the curtains.
-Turn up the volume on your radio or TV to help drown out loud bangs with familiar sounds.
+Turn on your radio or TV to help drown out loud bangs with familiar sounds.

-- Make sure that your cat or dog has somewhere comforting to hide such as an igloo, box, crate or somewhere they feel safe to retreat to.
+- Make sure that your cat or dog has somewhere comforting to hide such as an igloo bed, covered crate or making a bed where ever they feel safe to retreat to.